nest/nest-simulator/doc/tutorials/pynest_tutorial/part_1_neurons_and_simple_neural_networks.rst

     Set the parameters on the NodeCollection it is called on to ``params``, which may be a single dictionary, or a list of dictionaries of the same size as the NodeCollection.
-If ``kwargs`` is given, it has to be names and values of an attribute as keyword argument pairs.
+If ``kwargs`` is given, it has to be names and values of an attribute as keyword=argument pairs.
 The values can be single values or list of the same size as the NodeCollection.

 Connections